Rand0mAsianKid/Rand0mAsianKid/README.md

 -Currently learning Java and Python 💻

--looking into image recognition and web development ⌨️
+-working on image recognition, and web development ⌨️

 Personal Projects
 -----------------------------------------